chp117/Projects/Diels_Alder/README.md

 ## 📁 Folder Contents

-- `Diels_Alder_Reaction.ipynb` - Main notebook with all analysis and plots
+- `Diels_Alder_Reaction.ipynb` - Main notebook with all code and analysis
 - `output_DA.dat` - Output file from Psi4 calculations
+- `media/` - Figures used in the notebook
 - `molecule/` - Input geometries in Z-matrix for calculations
 - `orbital/` - Cube and xyz files for orbital visualization
-- `media/` - Figures used in the notebook